nnellans/ado-pipelines-guide/README.md

 ${{ variables['varName'] }} # property deference syntax

 # Option 2 - Macro Syntax
-# processed at runtime
+# processed at runtime, right before a task runs
 # if the variable doesn't exist, then it is not changed and it will still say $(varName)
 # only expanded when found in certain places, including: stages, jobs, steps, and some others
 # can be used in YAML values (right side), but not in YAML keys (left side)
 $(varName)

 # Option 3 - Runtime Expression
-# also processed at runtime, right before a task runs
+# processed at runtime
 # if the variable doesn't exist, then it resolves to an empty string
 # can be used in YAML values (right side), but not in YAML keys (left side)
 # must take up the entire right side of the YAML value